Fish for finance: 21st-century British fishing industry

 Subsectors of the British fishing industry vary in the benefit, or lack thereof, they derive from trade with the EU and the CFP.
 Deep-sea fishermen have been the most vocal supporters of Brexit, blaming EU restrictions for the decline of their industry in the UK and competition from other countries (and Norway) that they see as unfair.
 Inshore fishermen, whose take of primarily shellfish is exempt from quota and who largely work in coastal waters that have always been exclusively British, regulated not by the EU but by the UK's own regional Inshore Fisheries and Conservation Authorities, were more ambivalent, believing that Brexit will primarily benefit the deep-sea fleet and concerned about the effects a trade war or the resumption of trade barriers could have on their markets should EU countries retaliate for any restrictions the UK might impose if a deal cannot be reached.

-British fish processors, a £4.2-billion industry, and fish farmers, many of whom also depend heavily on Continental markets, also hope for a seamless transition to post-Brexit trade.
+British fish processors, a £4.2-billion industry, and fish farmers, many of whom also depend heavily on Continental markets, also hoped for a seamless transition to post-Brexit trade.
 The EU's free movement of labour policy has also benefited landlords in communities with processing plants where the fishermen themselves strongly supported leave; many workers from elsewhere in the EU, particularly Latvia, have come to work in the plants and rented local housing.
 Seafood restaurants in the UK, too, have also benefited from EU staff, since workers from those countries are more likely to consider working in the front end of restaurants as waitstaff and maître d's as a career rather than a way station to one.